Analysis: Can Theresa May crack Europe on Brexit trade? Not yet

 British officials make no secret of hoping to set allies against one another as London seeks maximum trading markets.

-“The most vital thing, first of all, is to maintain the unity of the 27,” Dutch Prime Minister Mark Rutte told a French newspaper before a meeting with President Emmanuel Macron on Thursday that brought together a traditional free-trading ally of London with Britain’s Gallic long-time rival for influence.
+“The most vital thing, first of all, is to maintain the unity of the 27,” Dutch Prime Minister Mark Rutte told a French newspaper before a meeting with President Emmanuel Macron this week that brought together a traditional free-trading ally of London with Britain’s Gallic long-time rival for influence.

 Despite their differences, EU governments surprised many in London — and themselves — by holding to a common line to force May into first agreeing to pay a hefty bill and grant sweeping rights for immigrants before she even gets to talk about trade.

-The guidelines leaders will endorse on Friday to offer an “ambitious and wide-ranging free trade agreement” have generated little debate.
+The guidelines leaders endorsed on Friday to offer an “ambitious and wide-ranging free trade agreement” have generated little debate.
 “It’s much easier to agree general political declarations,” the senior EU envoy said.
 “But it’ll get way more difficult when we sit down to detailing the exact solutions.”

 This week several countries secured a special agreement among the 27 to protect various airline and airport interests — Spain’s British-owned flag-carrier Iberia or Finland’s layover hub for London-Asia flights — and another pushed by Luxembourg to promise good treatment for London’s banks and finance firms.